Deceptive Planning for Resource Allocation: Introduction

 \section{Introduction}

-In many scenarios, a team of autonomous agents need to accomplish a task in an adversarial environment.
-For example, a swarm of autonomous drones may need to ensure the security of a region by performing surveillance missions in the presence of potential intruders~\cite{saska2016swarm}.
-Similarly, autonomous military robots may need to gain strategic advantage in battlefields by capturing the control of certain locations from opposing parties~\cite{lin2008autonomous}.
-While operating in such adversarial environments, the team's behavior leaks critical information which allows adversaries to devise counter-strategies for preventing the task completion.
-In this paper, we present a systematic approach for a team of agents to complete their task while purposefully manipulating the information leakage from their behavior through deception.
+In many scenarios, a team of autonomous agents needs to accomplish a task in an adversarial environment.
+Consider a swarm of autonomous drones tasked with securing a region and conducting surveillance missions amidst potential intruders~\cite{saska2016swarm}, or autonomous military robots aiming to control strategic locations from opposing parties on battlefields~\cite{lin2008autonomous}.
+Operating in such hostile environments often leads to the team inadvertently leaking critical information, enabling the adversary to devise counter-strategies that thwart task completion.

-We consider a setting in which a team consisting of large number of autonomous agents allocate their resources, i.e., team members, to certain goal locations in an environment with the objective of accomplishing a task expressed through a utility matrix.
-Another team of agents (adversaries) observe the autonomous team's behavior in the environment with the objective of inferring their task so that they can counter-allocate their own resources to the goal locations.
-In this setting, we develop a strategy for the autonomous team to allocate their resources to desired locations in a way to deceive the adversaries regarding the task and cause them to misallocate their resources.
-The overall framework is summarized in Fig. \ref{flowchart}.
+In this paper, we present a systematic approach for a team of agents to complete their task while managing information leakage through deliberate deception.
+We consider a setting in which a team consisting of a large number of autonomous agents distribute their resources, i.e., team members, to certain goal locations in an environment.
+Knowing only that the true goal distribution is among a limited set of distributions, an adversary observes the team's behavior in the environment to deduce the team's goal distribution and respond against the team.
+In this setting, we develop a swarm control strategy for the autonomous team to allocate their resources to desired locations in a way to deceive the adversary regarding the true distribution.
+The approach is summarized in Fig. \ref{flowchart}.

-We model the resource allocation game played between the two teams as a zero-sum matrix game.
-Zero-sum game is a fundamental game-theoretic model that has been widely used for generating strategies in competitive settings, e.g., \cite{golany2015allocating, jain2011double,bacsar1998dynamic}.
-Since the equilibrium strategies in zero-sum matrix games always exist and are efficiently computable \cite{bacsar1998dynamic}, they provide a convenient formulation to obtain desired allocation strategies for a given utility matrix.

-When adversaries know the utility matrix in a zero-sum game, they can compute an allocation strategy that minimizes the maximum utility the autonomous team can obtain.
-However, in practice, the exact utility matrix of the game is typically unknown to the adversaries.
-Therefore, the autonomous team can exploit this incomplete information for deceiving the adversaries through their behavior.
-Specifically, we consider a setting in which the adversaries know only that the utility matrix of the game belongs to a finite set of potential utility matrices.
-Then, by observing the behavior of the autonomous team, they aim to infer the true utility matrix so that they can allocate their resources according to the corresponding equilibrium strategy.